-The Certificate of Proficiency in Court Reporting NCRA Certified Steno Writing Curriculum will prepare students to be an entry-level court reporter in the judicial/official, freelance, captioning and/or CART avenues of the profession, or employment as a transcriptionist using steno writing technology.
-Upon completion of this certificate, students can sit for the NCRA Written Knowledge Test.
+The Certificate of Proficiency in Court Reporting will prepare students to be an entry-level court reporter in the judicial/official, freelance, captioning and/or Computer-Assisted Realtime Translation (CART) avenues of the profession, or employment as a transcriptionist.
+Upon completion of this certificate, students can sit for the NCRA or NVRA Written Knowledge Test.
 This is a 100-question exam testing knowledge on procedural, and more academic-type materials including vocabulary, punctuation, transcript distribution, professional responsibilities, and ethics.
-Students can sit for the NCRA Skills Test, Registered Professional Reporter (RPR) using steno writing technology consisting of the dictation and transcription of three five-minute segments with accuracy of 95 percent - 180 word-per-minute literary, a 200 word-per-minute jury charge, and a 225 word-per-minute question and answer.
+Students can sit for the NCRA or NVRA Skills Test to earn entry-level certification.
+The certification consists of the dictation and transcription of three five-minute segments with accuracy of 95 percent - 180 word-per-minute literary, a 200 word-per-minute jury charge, and a 225 word-per-minute question and answer.

 This program is available to be completed 100% online.